 The Recreational Pilot Licence (RPL) is the first step toward becoming a pilot in Australia.
-At Central Coast Aero Club in Warnervale, our Recreational Pilot Licence training provides students from the Central Coast, Newcastle and Sydney with a structured pathway to learn to fly in a supportive and practical training environment.
+At Central Coast Aero Club in Warnervale, our Recreational Pilot Licence training provides students with a structured pathway to learn to fly in a supportive and practical training environment.
+The Central Coast Aero Club is easily accessed from the Central Coast, Newcastle and Sydney.

 With an RPL you can fly within 25 nautical miles of your departure aerodrome during daylight hours in good weather conditions.
 Many pilots use the RPL for recreational flying with family and friends, while others continue their training toward higher licences such as the Private Pilot Licence (PPL) or Commercial Pilot Licence (CPL).